 Click the required leg.
 The selected leg (and the trip it belongs to) is displayed in bold.

-The details of the selected leg or mission are displayed on the Trip details sheet: the overall details of individual legs, such as the place of the mission, actions, actual start and end time, status, orders, and feedback.
+The details of the selected leg and its missions are displayed on the Trip details sheet: the overall details of individual legs, such as the place of the mission, actions, actual start time, status, orders, and feedback.

 Mission details #

 Select a mission to view mission details on the Trip details sheet as shown in the image below.
-The selected mission (and the trip and leg it belongs to) is displayed in bold.
+The selected mission (and the trip and leg it belongs to) is displayed.

-To reveal the next level, you can also click the icon corresponding to the action performed, for example, Load .
-The mission details for the selected level are displayed.
+To view the action details, you can click the corresponding action icon, for example, Load .
+The action details for the selected action are displayed.

 View trip feedback #

-On the trip details sheet, in the action section, click Feedback.
-The feedback response is displayed.
+On the Trip details sheet, in the action section, click Feedback.
+The answers filled in by the driver in the SCALAR Cargo app are displayed.

 View order details #

-The orders and load carriers are displayed on the trip details sheet only after they are configured during trip creation.
+The orders and load carriers are displayed on the Trip details sheet only when provided during trip creation.

 ETA of the next stop #